onflow/flow-go/cmd/consensus/README.md

 # Consensus

 The consensus node is responsible for deciding on the subjective ordering of the transactions that will be executed by the execution nodes.
-They do so by running a consensus algorithm for the blockchain, whereas each block payload contains an ordered list of collection guarantees received by collection node clusters.
+They do so by running a consensus algorithm for the blockchain, whereas each block payload contains an ordered list of collection guarantees received from collection node clusters.

 Consensus nodes are also responsible for maintaining the protocol state, which encompasses epochs with their respective set of node identities, as well as the adjudication of all slashing challenges which maintain the economic incentives that serve as the foundation of the bigger Flow system.